How to Adjust Audio Settings

 Adjusting Music Volume

-To adjust your video's music volume, click the Music button on the right side of the Vocal Video editor to open the Music settings sidebar and adjust the volume slider.
+To adjust your video's music volume, click the Music button on the bottom right side of the Vocal Video editor to open the Music settings sidebar.
+Here you can preview the difference music options and set the volume for the music by clicking on the audio image and adjusting the volume slider.

 If you want to use the same music in all your videos, or set a consistent music volume, you can do that on your Default Video Settings page.